jsectrl/habit-tracker/README.md

 ## Axios Integration

-[x] Removed all fetch() calls
+[x] Removed all fetch() calls.
 [x] Used axios() to retrieve Habit and Objective data from the Django API.
 [X] Need to add POST request logic for register methods.

 # App Functionality

-[ ] Allow user to click on a Habit and display the clock-based tracker [ ] Allow user to see Habit/Objective statistics
+[ ] Allow user to click on a Habit and display the clock-based tracker.
+[ ] Allow user to see Habit/Objective statistics.

 # Styling

-[ ] Design an appealing UI for homepage
+[ ] Design an appealing UI for homepage.
-[ ] Style some effects that make the webpage feel more organic [ ] Style Habit/Objective Registration Forms
+[ ] Style some effects that make the webpage feel more organic.
+[ ] Style Habit/Objective Registration Forms.